-Working with people from different cultural backgrounds has become common, as well as working in virtual teams.
-What are the main challenges of leading geographically dispersed teams?
-How can a leader make sense of and deal with cultural differences?
-What strategies can be used to create an effective environment for collaborations to succeed?
+Working with people from different cultural backgrounds, both face-to-face and in virtual teams, is more and more common.
+What are the main challenges of leading and participating in culturally diverse and geographically dispersed teams?
+How can leaders deal with these challenges in ways that stimulate good collaboration, inclusion, and communication?
+What strategies and tools can be used to create a psychologically safe environment for collaborations to succeed?

-Further, the course is designed for the students to apply their knowledge and develop skills that are necessary to become responsible global leaders.
-It is therefore in line with the core CEMS values of educating students to become responsible leaders who can contribute to a more open, sustainable and inclusive world.
+Further, the course is designed for students to apply their knowledge and develop skills that are necessary to become responsible global leaders.
+It is therefore in line with the core CEMS values of educating students to become responsible leaders who can contribute to a more open, sustainable, and inclusive world.

 The Global Leadership course aims at addressing the five MIM learning outcomes: "business embeddedness", "internationalism", "responsible citizenship", "reflective critical thinking" and "comprehensive leadership".

-- Ability to give constructive feedback to peers
+- give constructive criticism to peers

 This is a mandatory CEMS course reserved for CEMS students only.

-Course approval is valid for one semester.
+Compulsory activities (work requirements) are valid for one semester.

-- Individual reflection paper (20%)
+- Individual reflection paper